 Tip #1 Let Your Child Read The Question

-Always get your child to read the question to you while you follow along at the same time to make sure they’re saying the words correctly.
+Always get your child to read the question out loud to you while you follow along at the same time to make sure they’re saying the words correctly.
 This way you’re engaging them immediately in the learning process.
-If you read the question to them…they may not be fully concentrating on what you’re saying.
+If you read the question to them… they may not be fully concentrating on what you’re saying.

 By doing this you can evaluate whether how well they can read the words.